gridiron-zone/huddle/docs/docs/04-validators/05-common-problems.md

 ## Problem #4: My validator is jailed

 If your validator is jailed it probably means that it has been inactive for a long period of time missing a consistent number of blocks.
-We suggest you checking the Desmos daemon status to make sure it hasn't been interrupted by some error.
+We suggest you checking the Huddle daemon status to make sure it hasn't been interrupted by some error.

 If the service is running properly, it probably means that your node did not have internet access for a prolonged period